Nasrudin54/Modern-Ecommerce-Platforms/README.md

 - Make a pacel number (Give to admin)
 - And sent product to customer (receive money from customer for who choes cash on deliver)

+### Conclusion

+  Conclusion: The abstract appears to be a work in progress and may need further refinement.
+It provides a general overview of the project's goals, methods, and tools used but lacks specific details and visual representation of key elements.
+It would be helpful to include actual images or diagrams, provide more detailed steps in the methodology, and clarify the BPMN diagram's content for a more comprehensive understanding of the project.
+Additionally, you may want to add a conclusion summarizing the significance or expected outcomes of the project.

+### Author
+Nasrudin yusof

+ID 621431040